moderntribe/action-tribe-phpcs/README.md

 ### Adding a GitHub Workflow

 You will need a GitHub Workflow to make this magic happen.
 You can [read about it](https://help.github.com/en/articles/configuring-a-workflow) in the GitHub docs.
-You could also just copy the `.github/workflows` directory from [The Events Calendar](https://github.com/moderntribe/the-events-calendar).
+You could also just copy the `.github/workflows` directory from [The Events Calendar](https://github.com/the-events-calendar/the-events-calendar).

 #### Inputs

 ##### `github-bot-token`

 You will need to declare a secret of `GH_BOT_TOKEN` in your repo's Settings > Secrets.
-The token should be a Personal Access Token (preferably for a bot account) where that bot has access to the relevant repos in the Modern Tribe organization.
+The token should be a Personal Access Token (preferably for a bot account) where that bot has access to the relevant repos in the The Events Calendar organization.
 The Token for tr1b0t is labeled as `tr1b0t GitHub OAuth Token` in our company 1Password vault.

 #### Example usage

 ```
-- uses: moderntribe/action-tribe-phpcs@master
+- uses: the-events-calendar/action-tribe-phpcs@master
   with:
     github_bot_token: ${{ secrets.GH_BOT_TOKEN }}
 ```